FLming/CRNN.tf2/README.md

 python >= 3.6
 tensorflow >= 2.0.0
 ```

+### Features

+- Easy to understand
+- Easy to change the backbone
+- Easy to use other components of TensorFlow, such as serving

 This repo aims to build a efficient, complete end-to-end text recognize network only by using the various components of tensorflow 2.